varthe/Redirecter/README.md

 ### Overseerr webhook

-In order for Redirecterr to work you need to disable automatic request approval for your users (they will be approved by Redirecterr, don't worry).
+In order for Redirecterr to work you need to disable automatic request approval for your users.

 Then, navigate to **Settings -> Notifications -> Webhook** and configure the following: